 Since 2007, the medical community has been aware that gadolinium can leave deposits in the bodies of patients with poor kidney function, causing further kidney damage or the disease NSF (nephrogenic systemic fibrosis).
 Many patients who were injured by gadolinium injections filed suit in 2008 and reached a successful settlement, however, that law suit only dealt with patients who already had kidney problems.

 Now that research on gadolinium toxicity and deposits has progressed, studies are beginning to show that gadolinium does not leave the body of even a healthy patient as quickly as was once thought.
 These studies show that gadolinium deposits can be found in patients’ brains, bones, skin, and internal organs long after an MRI was completed.
-Because of this new development, in July 2017, the European Medicines Agency issued an opinion that ended the use of some linear gadolinium products.
+Because of this new development, in July 2017, the European Medicines Agency that ended the use of some linear gadolinium products.
 However, in the United States, the alarming development has not resulted in a ban on gadolinium contrast agents.
 Instead, in September 2017 the FDA voted to add a warning label about gadolinium retention.
 A few months later, the FDA also issued formal advice that health professionals should consider the possibility of long-term gadolinium deposits, especially when dealing with patients who have undergone multiple MRIs and determining whether a gadolinium contrast MRI is truly required.

 While patients are now warned by a product label that gadolinium may remain in their bodies after an MRI, most providers do not discuss this danger with patients and informed consent about the possibility of gadolinium side effects is not always a standard practice.
 Few patients are aware that an MRI with macrocyclic gadolinium may also be available, which is concerning because that procedure does not expose patients to the same possibility of gadolinium retention after the MRI.